 Completion of the GDL allows you to progress to the professional stage of legal training, either the Bar Professional Training Course or the Legal Practice Course, either of which may be studied at Cardiff Law School.

 The GDL route to legal qualification is very well established, with many lawyers qualifying by this route.
 The qualification is also valued by potential employers, who appreciate the wide range of expertise, confidence and maturity often associated with such candidates.
 For example, a significant proportion of solicitors in large commercial law firms may have qualified via the GDL route.

 To become fully qualified, completion of the BPTC or LPC then needs to be followed by a period of work-based learning, either pupillage in a barristers’ chambers or a training contract with a solicitors’ firm.
 Alternatively, the GDL or one of the professional courses may be directly followed by legal work in some other capacity, with the option of seeking full qualification at a later.

 The usual academic requirement is an Honours Degree from a UK University in a non-law subject, Class 2.2 or above.
-Applicants from overseas or with non-standard qualifications must apply for a Certificate of Academic Standing from the Bar Standards Board (if you are planning on qualifying as a barrister) or Solicitors Regulation Authority (if you are planning on qualifying as a solicitor) (links above).
+Applicants from overseas or with non-standard qualifications must apply for a Certificate of Academic Standing from the Bar Standards Board (if you are planning on qualifying as a barrister).

 Applicants must meet the Academic Requirements set out above and Cardiff University’s general entrance requirements.
 Subject to those, the following criteria will be taken into account: